FredWahab/CS-330/CreateOpenGLProjectTutorial/readme.txt

 gdi32.lib
 shell32.lib

-8. Add the included glad.c file into your project folder.
-Select the glad.c file in visual studeio and include in project
+8. drop the included glad.c file into your project folder. select the glad.c file in visual studeio and include in project

 9. select build -> clear solution and then rebuild solution. all errors should clear and the project should sucessfully run.